 Procedures

-All participants were randomly assigned roles as both trainer and trainee.
+All participants were randomly assigned roles as both trainer and trainee on testing days and partnered with one another.
+Data collection occurred during scheduled classes at the end of semester and so some attrition for either role occurred based upon whether students missed one of the classes or had an injury.
+Thus, whilst most participants acted in both the role of spotter and trainee on either testing occasion, not all performed both roles (six participants performed only the spotter role and six participants performed only the trainee role).
 After a light warm-up, participants identified their typical 10-12RM for the bench press using a smith machine (these had previously been identified through regular training during the academic semester).
 Participant trainees completed as many repetitions as possible with good form controlling the resistance throughout each repetition.
 Upon reaching the point of momentary failure, a spotter assisted the trainee with only sufficient force to allow two more complete repetitions.
 Participant trainees provided assistance through use of a digital weight scale (Helcona) attached to the bar to measure the exact maximal force provided.
 The values on the dynamometer were blinded to the trainer and trainee but were recorded by the research assistant.
 See figure 1 for image depicting procedures for data collection.
 Immediately after the forced repetitions the trainer and trainee were separated and asked independently as to how much (%) assistance was provided for each of the forced repetitions.
 The research assistant recorded the maximal force on the digital scale for each of the forced repetitions.

 Statistical Analysis